“Nobody cares if you can't dance well. Just get up and dance. Great dancers are great because of their passion.” - Martha Graham

 Where to Find Dance Lessons

-Whether you attend a school of dance, a dance academy, get in touch with a dance company or get private dance lessons, there are plenty of places in the UK where you can find a dancer or choreographer who teaches dancing classes for all ages.
-In fact, some places even offer drop-ins.
+Whether you attend a school of dance, a dance academy, get in touch with a dance company or get private dance lessons, there are plenty of places across Ireland where you can find a dance teacher or choreographer who provides dancing classes for all ages.
+In fact, some places even offer drop-ins or pay-as-you-go lessons.

-Here are some of the places you can get lessons in the UK:
+Here are some of the places you can get lessons in Ireland:

 - Cultural centres, gyms, or leisure centres

-You won’t have to worry about finding a dance studio since these types of places have their own studios, other specialised facilities, and they provide top-notch dance education.
+You won’t have to worry about finding a dance studio since these types of places have their own studios, other specialised facilities, and they provide a high standard of dance education.

 Of course, some students prefer getting dance tutorials because they can learn more quickly than they would with traditional dance training and have the flexibility of scheduling the lessons when it suits you whereas in a dance school you have to stick to the class schedule.